 Who are your target users?

 All user acquisition starts with knowing your audience.
-Start with defining your ideal customer.
-The person you had in mind when you developed your product or service.
-Describe your ideal customers in as much detail as you possibly can.
+Who is the person you had in mind when you developed your product or service?
+Describe them in as much detail as you possibly can.
 What do they do in their spare time?
-How old are they?
+What are their dreams?
 Do they have children?
 Are they single female executives who like to travel?
-Male, overweight football fans over 40?
 You get the idea.
-The more detailed you can describe them the better: gender, age group, social status, profession, kids, hobbies, favorite brands etc. etc.

 This first step should be easy.
 If it does not directly come to mind right away who the target users of your product are, you do not know the market and/or you do not have a clear value proposition.